andland/generalizedPCA/README.md

 ```

 ## Use
 The main function is `generalizedPCA()`.
-Like in generalized linear models, you must specify the distribution of your data. `generalizedPCA()` currently supports `"gaussian"`, `"binomial"`, or `"poisson"` data.
+Like in generalized linear models, you must specify the distribution of your data. `generalizedPCA()` currently supports `"gaussian"`, `"binomial"`, `"poisson"`, or `"multinomial"` data.
 Unlike standard PCA, it can incorporate weights and missing data.
 If your data are proportions, you can use `family = "binomial"` with `weights` being a matrix of the number of opportunities.
+If your data is a multinomial variable with `d` levels, the input matrix should have `d - 1` columns.

 The function returns `mu`, the variable main effects vector of length `d`, and `U`, the `d x k` loadings matrix.